borntofrappe/rho/README.md

 - in the list tile add the icon designed for the app.
 Remember to add the static file in `pubspec.yaml`

 - make the status bar transparent, at least on android devices, with the `services` module

+- make home into a stateful widget to manage a text controller and focus node (and soon the list)

+- add a floating action button to prop the text input from dialog_input

+- in the text input manage the state to know whether or not the text field is empty

+- use `resizeToAvoidBottomInset` to avoid moving the content upwards as the keyboard is propped up